The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 The two of us work very hard to create these free travel guides to help you plan your dream vacation.
 If you think we’ve done a good job and would like to say thanks, please consider clicking the donate button below 🙂

-However, despite having seen so many miracles of nature, I can say in all honesty that witnessing the Firefall of Yosemite was one of the most special natural events I have ever witnessed.
-It’s up there with photographing the northern lights!
+Despite having seen so many miracles of nature, I can honestly say that witnessing the Firefall of Yosemite was one of the most special natural events I have ever witnessed.

-I hope this guide helps you plan your visit and encourage you to provide any feedback, corrections, or questions in the comments!
+I hope this guide helps you plan your visit.